easy ways to conquer your job search challenges

 them.

-I have written many works to entertain
+written many works to entertain you or

-can become a better writer and have
+become a better writer and have more

-more author success by reading my
+author success by reading my author

-author tips page here plus the blog
+tips page here plus the blog posts I

-posts I write, so please come back
+write, so please come back frequently.

-books to accelerate your job search, I
+to conquer your job search challenges, I

 write to make you a reader who’s more